AlpinistPanda/Linux_server/README.md

  Google cloud has its own configuration for firewall.
 It should be configured from that place. https://stackoverflow.com/questions/21065922/how-to-open-a-specific-port-such-as-9090-in-google-compute-engine
  I changed the default rule of port 22 for ssh to 2200 for ssh.

+ ### Change Google API values

+ Since I used architecturalcomputation.com, I added this as authorized URL.